ToolBoxV2: Installation Guide¶

 - Row python runner tb

-tb -c {MOD_NAME} {FUCTION_NAME} {AGRGS} --kwargs name:value
+tb -c {MOD_NAME} {FUCTION_NAME} {AGRGS} --kwargs name:value - or run in ipython

 tb --ipy